 How Is Drug Addiction Treated?

 The first step in drug addiction treatment involves going to a detoxification program.
-Most people stay around five to ten days and receive medical and psychological support to help reduce or eliminate withdrawal symptoms.
+Most people stay around five to ten days and receive medical and psychological support to help reduce or eliminate drug or alcohol withdrawal symptoms.
 The next step may include a residential program or outpatient care.
 Outpatient programs include options like partial hospitalization and intensive outpatient care.

 Does Insurance Cover Drug Addiction Treatment?